Retry Policies

 {

-// Default: 3 attempts with 500ms delay between retries
+// Default: 3 retries (up to 4 executions) with 500ms delay between attempts

 opt.SetDefaultRetryPolicy(new LinearRetryPolicy(3, TimeSpan.FromMilliseconds(500)));